Mariners vs. Giants Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .261 with two doubles, a walk and four RBI.
+- Rodriguez hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .333 with two doubles, a walk and five RBI.

 Rodríguez Recent Games